Tom Marquand: Career

 Marquand had a career-best 176 winners in Great Britain in 2021, including a Group 1 victory in the July Cup on Starman, trained by Ed Walker.
 Addeybb provided him with a further Group 1 in Australia when he won the Queen Elizabeth Stakes for the second year in a row.
 In 2022 there were three Group 1 victories, with Marquand finishing the season in joint second place in the jockeys' championship with his partner Hollie Doyle before the couple set off to ride in Japan for two months, having ridden in Hong Kong the previous two winters.

 In February 2023 Marquand was injured in a fall at Randwick soon after arriving in Australia, suffering a concussion and a shoulder injury, but was able to ride Dubai Honour, trained by Haggas, to win the Queen Elizabeth Stakes in April.
 Back in England, Marquand received another injury when he was kicked on the way to the start at Newmarket on 5 May 2023 and missed rides in the 2000 and 1000 Guineas that weekend.
 A highlight of the 2023 season was Marquand's victory in the Goodwood Cup when 16/1 outsider Quickthorn, trained by Hughie Morrison, streaked clear of the field in the early stages of the race and never relinquished his lead.
 He had used similar tactics on Quickthorn to win the Group 2 Lonsdale Cup at York the previous August.
 After the Goodwood Cup, Marquand said "I've had a bit of fun on him before on some big days and he just loves bowling away....
 There was no masterplan.
 Everybody knows what he is going to do and it's testament to him."

 On 4 September 2023 Marquand rode his 1000th winner in Britain.
 The next day he rode the joint shortest-priced loser in British racing history when 1/25 favourite Doom came second in a two-horse race at Ripon, equalling the record held by Royal Forest (ridden by Gordon Richards) since 1948.
-From November to December, he and Doyle would again ride in Japan.
+(Note: The record was broken in September 2026 by Lewis Edmunds on 1/33 Najidi Storm.)
+From November to December, he and Doyle again rode in Japan.